Is AARP Worth It? An In-Depth Review

 Check out the money section for information on:

-Once you download the app, you will need to sign in to your account so you can get access to your membership card through the app.
-You can use it to renew, join, register and manage your membership.
+Once you download the app, you will need to sign in to your account to access your membership card through the app.
+You can use it to renew, join, register, and manage your membership.

 AARP on Amazon’s Alexa